cobianzo/asim-solar-project/README.md

 # TODO NEXT

+Imprve position of buttons, closer to the segment
+  Btn Delete in Red.
+  Btn Unselect in Blue
+  Btn Save use name 'Finish' in green
+  When resizing Save changes to Apply changes.
-When dragging and redimensioning the rect, hide the solar panels Fix step 2 displacement t something correct.
-Save the data from the rectangles and solar panels
-Fix form back and fw.
+When dragging and redimensioning the rect, hide the solar panels Show in DB the data from the rectangles and solar panels Fix form back and fw.

 # What